MingMxM/pf_learning/README.md

 # 16.Two phase immiscible flow
 CO2 is injected into a a fully liquid saturated model.

+# 17. Two phase miscible flow
+CO2 is injected into a liquid saturated model.

 # 18.A case of Hydrogen storage in saline aquifer
 In this case a userdefined fluid properties class is written.
 This part is what I need to learn.